LOCROS Lift Schemes East

 - Station refurbishment

-We created highly detailed 3D models to ensure full coordination of the new works with the existing stations.
-Using the 3D model during design works enabled us to identify clashes between existing structures and new foundations, allowing us to resolve these issues before starting on site to prevent delays.
+We created detailed 3D models to ensure full coordination of the new works with the existing stations.
+This enabled us to identify clashes between existing structures and new foundations and resolve these before starting on site.

-Prior to the demolition of a raised walkway at Manor Park Station, we used the 3D model to devise an alternative demolition sequence that removed the need for us to lower and protect Overhead Line Electrification.
+We used the 3D model to devise an alternative demolition sequence for the raised walkway at Manor Park Station that removed the need for us to lower and protect Overhead Line Electrification.
 This reduced work at height, saved money and allowed us to complete most of the works in short preliminary possessions, de-risking the main demolition possession.